 What Are the Effects of Non-Sugar Sweeteners?

-A new study shows that one non-sugar sweetener, erythritol, may actually encourage blood clots that can lead to heart attacks and strokes.
+Xylitol is not the first sweetener to come under suspicion.
+A study in 2023 showed that erythritol may encourage blood clots that can lead to heart attacks and strokes.
 This sugar substitute has become quite popular because it looks and tastes like sugar but does not contribute calories.
-As a result, manufacturers often add to the “natural” sweeteners derived from monk fruit or stevia so that they will behave more like sugar.
+As a result, manufacturers often add it to the “natural” sweeteners derived from monk fruit or stevia so that they will behave more like sugar.
 Just how safe is it?

 Scientists at the Cleveland Clinic analyzed blood samples in people at high risk for cardiovascular complications (Nature Medicine, Feb.
 27, 2023).
 They found that those with high levels of erythritol in their blood were more likely to suffer a heart attack or stroke or even to die in the next three years after the blood was drawn.